phillipadsmith/field-notes-lite/README.md

 }
 ```

+### Create tmp/ and log/ directories

+You'll also want to create a directory for the temporary files that are downloaded from Google Docs:

+`mkdir tmp`

+And, if you prefer your development output written to a log file:

+`mkdir log`

 ### Start the development server

 At this point you should have everything needed to start developing.
 Run the app in development mode with: